wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

   - `length`: the maximal length of pour.
 Overridden at the last stage where we can not heat too much.
   - `repeats`: the number of times to repeat the heating and pouring process.
   - `assumedVortexRadius` : the radius of the target vortex assumed if `createSetPosition(x, y)` is not usable as in non-beta scripting.
-- `pourToDangerZone(maxPourLength?, leftBuffer?, epsilon?)`: pour until about to enter danger zone.
+- `pourToDangerZone(maxPourLength?)`: pour until about to enter danger zone.
   - `maxPourLength`: the maximal length it will pour.
-  - `leftBuffer`, `epsilon`: the parameters for the binary search to decide exact pouring.
 - `pourIntoVortex(targetVortexX, targetVortexY, assumedVortexRadius?)`: pour into the target vortex.
   - `targetVortexX`, `targetVortexY`: the coordinates of the target vortex.
 The function detects the center of the vortex at the given point automatically if `createSetPosition(x, y)` is available, otherwise you should provide exact coordinate.
   - `assumedVortexRadius` : the radius of the target vortex assumed if `createSetPosition(x, y)` is not available as in non-beta scripting.